Flash3388/FlashLib/CONTRIBUTING.md

  - Since FlashLib is a library, code should be generally written in a general format, meaning:
    - It should be able to handle most situations related to it.
    - It needs to be dynamic enough to fit an array of user coding styles.
+- Before starting your code, check with us to make sure no similar work is already being done.

 ## What to Contribute